Before answering your question about whether is life insurance taxable or not?

 If you take the standard deduction, you can use that amount on food, shelter, clothing, and other necessities.

-You do not have to take your children’s expenses, also, some states give you a deduction for child care expenses.
+You do not have to take your children’s expenses, also, some states give you a deduction for childcare expenses.

 You can also choose to itemize your deductions based on the type of item or expense.